-Day 1 in London
+London in four days: Day 1 in London

-What best way to spend your first day in London if you are planning on visiting London in four days than going to see some of London’s best attractions.
+What best way to spend your first day in London if you are planning on visiting London in four days than going to see some of London’s top attractions.
 For this reason, we will start our day at Buckingham Palace to see the famous ceremony of the Changing of the Guard, and then we will go on to explore some of the city´s most important landmarks, such as Westminster Abbey, Big Ben, Covent Garden, Trafalgar Square and Piccadilly Circus.

 For this walking route I would probably allow in between 4 to 6 hours.
 It is approximately 4.5 miles long and it could easily take you all day, especially if you go on the London Eye or visit Westminster Abbey.